nestauk/kuebiko/docs/guide/guides/metaflow.md

 -   Use `datastore=s3` with `--production` to run your flow such that the artifacts can be seen by another user.
 -   Use the namespace relating to your `@project` name, e.g. if you're using `@project(name="kuebiko")` for your flows, use `metaflow.namespace("project:kuebiko")`
     -   Setting that in `kuebiko/__init__.py` means it gets set whenever you use a getter
+-   Using `--metadata service` (the default) means that your flow metadata will be visible via. the Metaflow UI at https://dap-tools.uk (more information will be available if using the S3 datastore too)!

 ## Things to watch out for